 - Scheduled video or phone appointments available on Access Plus 9:00 am to 4:00 pm Monday through Friday

 The second level of advising is the Faculty Adviser.
-The faculty adviser handles more content-based questions and is available to discuss students’ general concerns including appropriate undergraduate courses, specialty areas for graduate study, research and job opportunities, career goal decisions, and/or referral to additional resources.
+The faculty adviser handles more psychology content-based questions and is available to discuss students’ general concerns including appropriate undergraduate courses for certain career tracks, specialty areas for graduate study, research and job opportunities, career goal decisions, and/or referral to additional resources.
 The faculty adviser also is available to discuss general student concerns as well as possible solution.

 The faculty adviser represents an important contact with a professional academic psychologist, so please don’t neglect this valuable resource.
-Faculty advisers will be assigned your first semester at ISU and adviser lists will be available in W022 Lago.
+Faculty advisers will be assigned your second semester at ISU and adviser lists will be available in 1460 Lago.

-Contact information for psychology faculty and instructors are posted outside W022 Lago and on the Course Information page.
+Contact information for psychology faculty and instructors are posted on the Faculty Directory page.
 Appointments are recommended for more extended questions.

-Dr. Veronica J. Dark is the Director of Undergraduate Studies and the faculty supervisor of advising.
-Any concerns about advising or problems not effectively handled by the Central Advising Staff or your faculty adviser should be conveyed to Dr. Dark.
+Dr. Robert Hessling is the Director of Undergraduate Studies and the faculty supervisor of advising.
+Any concerns about advising or problems not effectively handled by the Central Advising Staff or your faculty adviser should be conveyed to Dr. Hessling.